Bandoliers are belts that hold ammunition for Cool Guns

 - Negi put on one with magic potions when he went to fight Evangeline.

 - Coyote Starrk from Bleach has a pair at the back of his Badass Longcoat in his Resurrecion, to compliment his lone-wolf-gunslinger-theme.
-They don't hold bullets however - they let him summon a badass spirit wolf army, and a pair of energy swords if he needs them.
+They don't hold bullets however - they let him summon a an army of spirit wolves and a pair of energy swords if he needs them.

 - Sgt.
 Rock is often shown carrying a belt of .50-caliber machine gun ammunition over his shoulders... despite the fact that Easy Company seldom actually uses heavy machine guns.